PraveenGowthaman/house-prices-regression/Notebooks/House Price Prediction/Readme.md

 - appropriate evaluation metrics
 - model ensembling

-The solution is implemented using **scikit-learn** and is designed to be clear, reproducible, and interview-ready.
+The solution is implemented using **scikit-learn** and is designed to be clear, reproducible.

 ---